-Coughing is a reflex action that helps to clear the airways of mucus, irritants, and foreign particles.
+Do you have doubts like why does my head hurt when I sneeze?
+When I cough my head hurts on the left side?
+Such interesting questions come to mind when we are facing a common but not that common problem like coughing.
+Generally, coughing is a reflex action that helps to clear the airways of mucus, irritants, and foreign particles.
 However, persistent coughing can cause discomfort and a feeling of pressure in the head.
 This pressure can be caused by the forceful expulsion of air during coughing, which can increase pressure in the sinus cavities and the head.
-In this article, we will discuss some effective ways to relieve head pressure from coughing.
+In this article, we will discuss how to relieve head pressure from coughing and some effective ways.
 These methods can help alleviate the discomfort and pain caused by head pressure and promote a speedy recovery.

 What causes head pressure from coughing?